fangger4396/energon_example/cement.md

 ## Public Building Datasets
 Besides the EMSD data, we also provide an open-source dataset from project [**Genome**][genome].
 ## Model Introduction

 ### Model 1
-Model 1 is a [Random Forest][RF] model which using the historical data from various systems of the building (e.g., chilled water system and hot water system) and solar illuminance data to train an ML model.
-Specifically, for the **Genome** datasets, the following sensing data are required:

-+ **Chilled Water Flow**
-+ **Hot Water Flow**
-+ **Solar illuminance**

-### Model 2
 Model 2 is a [LSTM][LSTM] model which using the time-series data from both electrical and non-electrical systems and the weather data to train a neural network.
-This model require further data and the following data can serve it:
+This model require  data and the following data can serve it:

 + **Chilled Water Flow**
 + **Hot Water Flow**
 + **Solar Illuminance**
 + **Outdoor Temperature**
 + **Building Electricity**

+### Model 2
+Model 1 is a [Random Forest][RF] model which using the historical data from various systems of the building (e.g., chilled water system and hot water system) and solar illuminance data to train an ML model.
+Specifically, for the **Genome** datasets, the following sensing data are required:

++ **Chilled Water Flow**
++ **Hot Water Flow**
++ **Solar illuminance**

 ## Example 1: Using Genome Data with Energon for Model 1
 You may feel intractable at the first glance.
 Here, we provide a tool [**Energon**][energon] may assist you.
 The following steps can guide you go through the entire process.